Sharp gradient stability for a class of Hardy-Sobolev-Maz'ya inequalities: Abstract

 \section{Abstract}

-Abstract.
-This paper investigates the stability problem for a class of Hardy-Sobolev-Maz'ya inequalities with non-radial extremal functions.
-We prove that the Euler-Lagrange equations are non-degenerate and obtain a sharp global quantitative stability.
+In this paper, we proved the sharp gradient stability for a class of Hardy-Sobolev-Maz'ya inequalities with partial (stronger) singular weight and non-radial extremal functions.
+Our result seems to be the first stability result for non-radial extremal functions.
 The presence of partial (stronger) singular weight brings substantial new challenges, requiring us to significantly refine the techniques from \cite{DT1,FN,FZ} and introduce some new ideas to handle both the cylindrical symmetry of non-radial extremal functions and the partial (stronger) singular weight structure.
-Key technical innovations include new compact embedding with strong singularity and new refined spectral inequalities that are crucial for our analysis.
+Key technical innovations include new compact embedding with strong singularity, non-degeneracy and spectral property of the linearized operator $\mathcal{L}_{v}$ generated by non-radial extremal function $v$ and new refined spectral inequalities, which are crucial for our analysis.
+Since the extremal function $v$ is non-radial, ODE approach fails, we use binary PDE to prove the spectral property of $\mathcal{L}_{v}$.
+Surprisingly, the sharp exponent $\gamma=\max\{2,p\}$ in our sharp gradient stability inequality \eqref{eq:se} is independent of the partial weight dimension $k$, while the extremal manifold depends on $k$.